China - Data Protection Overview

-A standard issued by TC260 entitled the Information Security Technology - Personal Information Security Specification (GB/T 35273-2020) ('the TC260 Specification') establishes benchmarks for the processing of personal information by all types of entities and organisations.
-This standard first became effective on 1 May 2018 and was amended on 6 March 2020, with such amendments becoming effective on 1 October 2020.
-The amendments address the relevant issues brought by emerging technologies, such as personalised display, data integration, management of SDK/plug-in, etc. The the TC260 Specification is voluntary and not mandatory, but it may nevertheless be considered as a generally accepted compliance standard and good practice in China.
+A standard issued by TC260 is the Information Security Technology - Personal Information Security Specification (GB/T 35273-2020) ('the Specification') which establishes benchmarks for the processing of personal information by all types of entities and organizations.
+This standard first entered into effect on May 1, 2018, and was amended on March 6, 2020, with such amendments becoming effective on October 1, 2020.
+The amendments address the relevant issues brought by emerging technologies, such as personalized display, data integration, and management of SDK/plug-in, among others.
+The Specification is voluntary and not mandatory, but it may nevertheless be considered a generally accepted compliance standard and good practice in China.

-The Guidelines for Internet Personal Information Security Protection ('the Internet Security Guidelines') (promulgated by the Cybersecurity Guard Department of the MPS, the Beijing Network Industry Committee, and the 3rd Research Institution of the MPS) stipulate protection of personal information from the perspectives of the management system, security technology, data processing, and contingency disposal.
-This guideline is voluntary and not mandatory, but it may nevertheless be considered as a generally accepted compliance standard and good practice in China, often referred by the police in enforcement actions.
+The Guidelines for Internet Personal Information Security Protection (only available in Chinese here) ('the Internet Security Guidelines') (promulgated by the Cybersecurity Guard Department of the MPS, the Beijing Network Industry Committee, and the 3rd Research Institution of the MPS) stipulate protection of personal information from the perspectives of the management system, security technology, data processing, and contingency disposal.
+This guideline is voluntary and not mandatory, but it may nevertheless be considered as a generally accepted compliance standard and good practice in China, often referred to by the police in enforcement actions.

 National standards regarding classified protection of cybersecurity systems

-In 2019, China established the classified protection of cybersecurity system by formally issuing five national standards (promulgated by TC260):
+In 2019, China established the classified protection of cybersecurity system by formally issuing seven national standards (promulgated by TC260):

-- Information Security Technology - Basic Requirement of Classified Protection of Cybersecurity (GB/T22239-2019) (only available in Chinese here);
+- Information Security Technology - Basic Requirement of Classified Protection of Cybersecurity (GB/T22239-2019);

-- Information Security Technology - Technical Requirement of Security Design of Cybersecurity (GB/T25070-2019) (only available in Chinese here);
+- Information Security Technology - Technical Requirement of Security Design of Cybersecurity (GB/T25070-2019);

-- Information Security Technology - Test Requirement of Classified Protection of Cybersecurity (GB/T28448 - 2019) (only available in Chinese here);
+- Information Security Technology - Test Requirement of Classified Protection of Cybersecurity (GB/T28448 - 2019);

-- Information security technology - Implementation guide for classified protection of cybersecurity (GB/T 25058-2019) (only available in Chinese here); and
+- Information security technology - Implementation guide for Classified Protection of Cybersecurity (GB/T 25058-2019); and

-- Information security technology - Classification guide for classified protection of cybersecurity (GB/T 22240-2020) (only available in Chinese here).
+- Information security technology - Classification guide for Classified Protection of Cybersecurity (GB/T 22240-2020).

-Under the five standards, the protection subjects include basic information networks, cloud computing platforms/systems, Big Data applications/platforms/resources, Internet of Things ('IoT'), industry control systems, and systems using mobile interconnection technology.
+Under the seven standards, the protection subjects include basic information networks, cloud computing platforms/systems, Big Data applications/platforms/resources, Internet of Things ('IoT'), industry control systems, and systems using mobile interconnection technology.
 The classified protection of cybersecurity has been divided into five levels.
-In each level, there are general security requirement and extended security requirements designed for cloud computing, mobile interconnection, IoT and industry control system.
-The general security requirement is applicable to each subject, e.g. cloud computing will be first subject to the general security requirement and then subject to extended security requirement specifically for cloud computing.
-The general security requirement would be further divided into technical requirements (including secure physical environment, secure communication network, secure area boundary, secure computing environment, and secure management centre) as well as management requirements (including secure management system, secure management department, secure management personnel, secure construction management, and secure operation and maintenance management).
-Specific regulations on the classified protection of cybersecurity may refer to Regulations on the Classified Protection of Cybersecurity (Draft for Comments) (only available in Chinese here) ('the Draft Regulation') which was released on 27 June 2018 but has not become effective yet.
-Given that the period for public comments for the Draft Regulation has ended and its implementing standards have been effective, the Draft Regulation might be formally released at any time.
+At each level, there are general security requirements and extended security requirements designed for cloud computing, mobile interconnection, IoT, and industry control systems.
+The general security requirement is applicable to each subject, e.g. cloud computing will be first subject to the general security requirements and then subject to extended security requirements specifically for cloud computing.
+The general security requirements would be further divided into technical requirements (including secure physical environment, secure communication network, secure area boundary, secure computing environment, and secure management center), as well as management requirements (including secure management system, secure management department, secure management personnel, secure construction management, and secure operation and maintenance management).

 1.3.
 Case law

-The Draft Personal Information Protection Law applies to identifiable natural persons and private/public organisations.
+The PIPL applies to identifiable natural persons and private/public organizations in China.